-Madeline is owner director of a recruitment agency.
-In 2017/18 she has taken just enough salary to use her personal allowance of £11,500, but she now wants to withdraw another £50,000 of profits from her company.
-If she were to take this as additional salary or bonus, the company would have no tax liability but, after income tax and NICs, she would be left with just £28,834 to spend.
+Madeline is owner-director of a recruitment agency.
+She has taken just enough salary to use her personal allowance of £11,500, but she now wants to withdraw another £50,000 of profits from her company.
+If she were to take this as additional salary or bonus, the company would have no tax liability but, after income tax and NICs, she would be left with just £28,683 to spend.
 However, taking a dividend would leave her with £36,088 after allowing for her company's corporation tax liability and her personal liability to tax - over £7,250 extra spendable income from profits of £50,000.

-There are some drawbacks to taking a dividend, further to those mentioned above, with regard to drawing a low salary:
+There can be some drawbacks to taking a dividend, apart from those already mentioned above with regard to drawing a low salary:

-- Your company can only pay a dividend if it has sufficient profits or qualifying reserves from which to pay it, even if there is ample cash in the company bank account.
+- Your company can only pay a dividend if it has sufficient profits or qualifying reserves from which to pay it, even though there may be ample cash in the company bank account.
 A salary or bonus can be paid even if the payment means that the company ends up making a loss. - Dividends are payable in proportion to shareholdings.
 This would not represent a problem if you were the only shareholder, but deciding on the level of dividend payment can be more complicated where there are several shareholders.
 It could mean having to pay dividends to an outside investor, which you might prefer to avoid.
-One way to circumvent this problem would be to have separate classes of shares. - Paying regular dividends could increase the value of any minority shareholdings in your company for capital gains tax and inheritance tax purposes.
-However, this might not be too important given the potential reliefs that are available for both taxes.
-Having different classes of shares would also solve this problem. - Where you have to pay higher or additional rate tax on dividends, this will not be due until 31 January following the end of the tax year.
-This provides a considerable delay especially if you take your dividends early in the tax year, as you will need to plan for their future payment.
-If you continue to take dividends on a regular basis, the payment on accounts rules will accelerate your tax payments in future years.
+One way to circumvent this problem would be to have separate classes of shares.